History of rent control in England and Wales: 1980 to 1989

 The Matrimonial Homes Act 1983 consolidated certain enactments relating to the rights of a husband or wife to occupy a dwelling house that had been a matrimonial home.
 Occupation by one spouse was to be treated as occupation by the other spouse.
-The Act provided for the transfer of certain tenancies on divorce.
+The act provided for the transfer of certain tenancies on divorce.

 The Domestic Violence and Matrimonial Proceedings Act 1976 made provision for varying rights of occupation where both spouses (and a man and woman living together as man and wife) had rights in the matrimonial home.
-The 1976 Act and the 1983 Acts were further developed by the Matrimonial and Family Proceedings Act 1984, which also gave powers to the court in relation to the transfer of certain tenancies upon a decree of divorce, of nullity of marriage or of judicial separation.
+The 1976 act and the 1983 acts were further developed by the Matrimonial and Family Proceedings Act 1984, which also gave powers to the court in relation to the transfer of certain tenancies upon a decree of divorce, of nullity of marriage or of judicial separation.

 The Mobile Homes Act 1983 replaced sections 1 to 6 of the Mobile Homes Act 1976.
 It introduced important new rules about security of tenure to owners of residential mobile home sites and to those who owned the mobile home and rented a pitch from the site owner (including local authorities but not traveller sites).
 It exempted those who rent the mobile home from the site owner and those who only use it for holiday purposes.

 It also dealt with sales and gifts of mobile homes, inheritance and change of site ownership, pitch fees, other terms of agreements and provided machinery for dealing with disputes.

 The Rent (Amendment) Act 1985 reversed the decision in Pocock v.
 Steel (1985 CA), which decided that an owner-occupier had to live in the house immediately before each and every letting to be able to obtain a mandatory order for possession.
-Words were inserted so that if it had "at any time" before the letting been occupied as the owner-occupier's residence, Case l l Rent Act 1977 and the Rent (Scotland) Act 1984 applied.
+Words were inserted so that if it had "at any time" before the letting been occupied as the owner-occupier's residence, the Rent Act 1977 and the Rent (Scotland) Act 1984 applied.
 This restored the original intention that had been destroyed by redrafting in the consolidation in 1968.
-This Act (apart from emergency legislation) broke all speed records in its passage through the Parliamentary timetables.
+This act (apart from emergency legislation) broke all speed records in its passage through the parliamentary timetables.

 Three main acts in 1985

-On 30 October 1985 there was a burst of general tidying up and consolidation with the publication of four Acts.
-The Housing (Consequential Provisions) Act 1985 repealed 80 parts of Acts or whole Acts relating to England and Wales, 18 relating to Scotland and 4 to Northern Ireland (from the Brine Pumping (Compensation for Subsidence) Act 1891 to Acts only just passed in 1985).
+On 30 October 1985 there was a burst of general tidying up and consolidation with the publication of four acts.
+The Housing (Consequential Provisions) Act 1985 (c.
+71) repealed 80 parts of acts or whole acts relating to England and Wales, 18 relating to Scotland and 4 to Northern Ireland (from the Brine Pumping (Compensation for Subsidence) Act 1891 (54 & 55 Vict. c.
+40) to acts only just passed in 1985).

-The Landlord and Tenant Act 1985 consolidated certain provisions relating to the law of landlord and tenant formerly found in the Housing Acts, Rent Acts and various other places.
+The Landlord and Tenant Act 1985 (c.
+70) consolidated certain provisions relating to the law of landlord and tenant formerly found in the Housing Acts, Rent Acts and various other places.
 As such it created no new law.
 It incorporated sections as follows: